 - We advise you to exercise normal safety precautions in the ROK.
 You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local travelling conditions.

-- There have been a number of confirmed cases of Middle East Respiratory Syndrome Coronavirus (MERS-CoV) in the Republic of Korea.
-Screening is in place at airports for arriving and departing passengers.
-Australians planning to visit or transit ROK by air from MERS-CoV affected countries should be aware that individuals who display symptoms of MERS-CoV such as fever or elevated temperature, will be subject to further testing by ROK health authorities.
-See our Middle East Respiratory Syndrome Coronavirus (MERS-CoV) travel bulletin and the Health section.
+- There were a number of confirmed cases of Middle East Respiratory Syndrome Coronavirus (MERS-CoV) in the Republic of Korea in 2015.
+Screening remains in place at airports for arriving and departing passengers.
+Australians planning to visit or transit ROK by air from MERS-CoV affected countries should be aware that individuals who display symptoms of MERS-CoV such as fever or elevated temperature, may be subject to further testing by ROK health authorities.

 - We continue to advise against all travel to the Northern Limit Line Islands, near a disputed sea border, in the ROK.

 - You should avoid all protests and demonstrations as they may turn violent.

 - Australians in the ROK should see the advice on preparing for emergencies produced by the Australian Embassy in Seoul.

 - Be a smart traveller.
 Before heading overseas: